We may earn affiliate commissions for the recommended products. Learn more.

 astrill vpn error

-That said, when it comes to speeds, UDP delivers the download speeds that you can expect.
-The average download speeds dip by only 34% off the baseline (with servers in India and Argentina being the only low points).
+When it comes to speeds, UDP delivers the download speeds that you can expect.
+The average download speeds decrease by only 34% off the baseline (with servers in India and Argentina being the only low points).
 Meanwhile, the upload rates drop by quite a lot – 80% on average.

-Meanwhile, Astrill VPN's TCP speed results are kind of a mess - depending on the server location, the VPN can be blazingly fast or completely snail-like.
-On average, the download and upload speeds drop by around 60% off the baseline, but that isn't saying much.
+Meanwhile, Astrill VPN's TCP speed results are kind of a mess – depending on the server location, the VPN can be extremely fast or quite slow.
+On average, the download and upload speeds drop by around 60% off the baseline.

 OpenWeb and StealthVPN

-Although both OpenWeb and Stealth VPN are in the same table, they couldn't be more different.
-OpenWeb provides amazing speeds, and connection times are almost instant.
-On average, OpenWeb reduced my download speed by 3% and my upload by 46%.
+OpenWeb and Stealth VPN may be listed together, but they're very different.
+OpenWeb provides great speeds, and connection times are almost instant.
+On average, OpenWeb reduced my download speed by 3% and upload by 46%.

-Since Stealth VPN is really just modified OpenVPN (UDP), the speeds are on par with the previous section's results.
-The drop off for average download speeds is ~36%, while the uploads suffer a 75% dip.
+Since Stealth VPN has really just modified OpenVPN (UDP), the speeds are on par with the results of the previous section.
+The drop off for average download speeds is around 36%, while the uploads suffer a 75% decrease.

 WireGuard

 WireGuard has a reputation for being one of the fastest tunneling protocols.
-Astrill VPN is no exception for downloads (average speed reduction of 30%), but uploads get slashed by 71%.
+Astrill VPN slows downloads by around 30%, which is expected – but upload speeds drop sharply by 71%.

-I have to give Astrill VPN credit for delivering a decent experience with all of their tunneling protocols.
+Astrill VPN deserves credit for offering a solid experience across all its tunneling protocols.
 Every single one is usable and has real-world scenarios where it could be useful.
 Speed-wise, the most impressive is OpenWeb.
-However, you should use it with caution: this is a proprietary protocol and we know little about it, including the encryption level.

 Astrill is a decent VPN for streaming.
 During our tests, we managed to unblock Netflix US without triggering any alarms.